alces-software/flight-terminal-services-client/client/src/copy/welcomeMessageAwsCredentialsAllowed.md

 ###### Using your preconfigured HPC cluster

-Once you are notified that HPC cluster is active you can use either the pre-determined time via Flight Launch token, or the time you allocate to the cluster through your own AWS account, as you see fit.
+Once you are notified that your HPC cluster is active you can use either the pre-determined time via Flight Launch token, or the time you allocate to the cluster through your own AWS account, as you see fit.
 Work with the applications that come pre-installed or try your hand at installing and